top of page

 Are Growth Scans Safe?

-FAQs for Growth Scans in the Third Trimester
+Frequently Asked Questions About Growth Scans in the Third Trimester

 What is a growth scan in pregnancy?